 Letter of Recommendation from Supervisor (Examples)

-A Letter of Recommendation from a Supervisor is a document that entails the positive traits of an employee such that they are in a better position to get a job.
+A Letter of recommendation from a supervisor is a document that entails the positive traits of an employee so that they are in a better position to get a job.

-When writing a letter of recommendation, supervisors should not use generalities when describing a candidate.
+When writing this letter, supervisors should not use generalities when describing a candidate.
 Also, they should not overstretch the truth.
 This will make the information look falsified.
 Supervisors should not use words like ‘I hope.’
 Such words do not show confidence in the ability of the candidate.
 Instead, they should use words like ‘I am confident.‘

 Free Templates